bofh69/sm2ss/README.md

 They are also printed when the `-v` argument is used and the filament is about to be written.

-The default templates assume there is an extra field defined called "pressure_advance" and adds a SET_PRESSURE_ADVANCE macro call with its value.
+The default templates assumes there is an extra field defined called "pressure_advance" and sets the pressure advance settings based on it.

 sm2s also adds its own fields under the sm2s field:
 * name - the name of the tool's program file.